customerio/customerio-ios/README.md

 ```

-If you're using a version of iOS that supports `UserNotifications` you can track metrics using our `UNNotificationContent` helper
+If you're using a version of iOS that supports `UserNotifications`, you can track metrics using our `UNNotificationContent` helper
 ```swift

 func userNotificationCenter(